Luis102487/Tech_LayOffs/README.md

 # Tech Lay Offs

-Tech firms around the globe are facing lay offs.
-Slow consumer spending, higher interest rates, and strong dollars overseas are the reasons for this tech trend of laying employees off.
+Tech firms around the globe are suffering lay offs.
+Slow consumer spending, higher interest rates, and strong dollars overseas are the responsable factors for what is currently happening in the tech industry.

 The purpose of this analysis is to undertand he recent tech turmoil and discover useful insights.
 To perform this analysis I will ise the lay offs datasets from 11 March 2020 (when Covid was declared as a pandemic) to present 20 April 2024.